 What to see in Tarragona

 The Roman Amphitheatre

-The best known of Tarragona’s 13 UNESCO listed Roman remains, the amphitheatre was cut into the hillside leading up from the beach.
-The Roman amphitheatre was built at the start of the second century AD to stage Gladiator contests and public executions.
+The best known of Tarragona’s 13 UNESCO listed Roman remains, the amphitheatre was cut into the hillside leading up from the beach at the start of the second century AD and used to stage Gladiator contests and public executions.

 In 259 AD, during the persecution of Christians, the city’s archbishop Fructuosus and his 2 deacons were burned alive here.
 Years later, when Christianity became the official religion of the Roman Empire, a basilica dedicated to the 3 martyrs was built in the middle of the by then disused amphitheatre.

 In the 12th century, the Visigoth basilica was replaced by a Romanesque church, the remains of which can be seen today.